Phoenix, Arizona: 1960s to present

 On September 25, 1981, Phoenix resident Sandra Day O'Connor broke the gender barrier on the U.S. Supreme Court, when she was sworn in as the first female justice.
 In 1985, the Palo Verde Nuclear Generating Station, the nation's largest nuclear power plant, began electrical production.
 Pope John Paul II and Mother Teresa both visited the Valley in 1987.

 There was an influx of refugees due to low-cost housing in the Sunnyslope area in the 1990s, resulting in 43 different languages being spoken in local schools by 2000.
 The new 20-story City Hall opened in 1992.

-Phoenix has maintained a growth streak in recent years, growing by 24.2% before 2007.
-This made it the second-fastest-growing metropolitan area in the United States, surpassed only by Las Vegas.
+Phoenix maintained a growth streak in the early 2000s, growing by 24.2% before 2007.
 In 2008, Squaw Peak, the city's second tallest mountain, was renamed Piestewa Peak after Army Specialist Lori Ann Piestewa, an Arizonan and the first Native American woman to die in combat while serving in the U.S. military, as well as being the first American female casualty of the 2003 Iraq War.
 2008 also saw Phoenix as one of the cities hardest hit by the subprime mortgage crisis, and by early 2009 the median home price was $150,000, down from its $262,000 peak in 2007.
-Crime rates in Phoenix have fallen in recent years, and once troubled, decaying neighborhoods such as South Mountain, Alhambra, and Maryvale have recovered and stabilized.
+Violent rates in Phoenix have been falling since 2023, and once troubled, decaying neighborhoods such as South Mountain, Alhambra, and Maryvale have recovered and stabilized.
 On June 1, 2023, the State of Arizona announced the decision to halt new housing development in the Phoenix metropolitan area that relies solely on groundwater due to a predicted water shortfall.